r4victor/tenthousandmeters/content/blog/python_bts_11.md

 }
 ```

-If you analyze how the arguments are prepared and passed, you'll be able to conclude that this statement:
+If you carefully examine the code, you'll be able to conclude that this statement:

 ```
 import m